 Brown the onion (optional): As you remove the browned chicken pieces from the pot, replace them with the onion quarters to brown them slightly.
 Adjust the heat to avoid burning any bits left on the bottom of the pot.
 Again, you do not want to cook the onions all the way through but just brown them.

 Add the water and remaining aromatics: When the onions are browned, add a few cups of the water (careful, the water may splatter slightly) and scrape up any browned bits from the bottom of the pan.
-Add the remaining water, garlic, carrots, salt, peppercorns, and bay leaves.
+Add the browned chicken, remaining water, garlic, carrots, lemon, salt, peppercorns, and bay leaves.

 Pressure cook the stock: Cover and secure the lid.
 Raise the heat to high and bring the pot up to full pressure.
 This may take about 15 minutes.
 When your pot indicates that it's at full pressure, lower the heat to maintain pressure and start timing.
 Cook for 45 minutes.